live2awesome/Prediction-using-Supervised-Learning-Simple-Linear-Regression-/README.md

 # Prediction-using-Supervised-Learning-Simple-Linear-Regression-
-A Internship Data Science Task from GRIP Program of Spark Technologies
+A Internship Data Science Task from GRIP Program of Spark Foundation